 Answering a Call to Action: Progress in FASD Intervention

 In 2008, a national task force on FASD in the United States released a report entitled "A Call to Action."
 This report highlighted the vital need for action to advance essential services and research on FASD, including work to improve intervention.
 Six years later, this call to action is being answered in many exciting ways.

 What progress is being made in FASD intervention?
 Here is only some of what is happening in the USA right now!

-- An electronic book on the state-of-the-art of the field of FASD is just now coming out, entitled: Prenatal Alcohol Use and Fetal Alcohol Spectrum Disorders: Diagnosis, Assessment and New Directions in Research and Multimodal Treatment.
+- An electronic book on the state-of-the-art of the field of FASD has been published, entitled: Prenatal Alcohol Use and Fetal Alcohol Spectrum Disorders: Diagnosis, Assessment and New Directions in Research and Multimodal Treatment.
 Bentham Science Publishers, Bentham eBooks.

 - Community-based dissemination of interventions tested in CDC-funded research is underway: